Costs and Scholarships

 Students who receive the scholarship usually get between $3,000 to $18,000 per academic year.
 It is renewable for four years of study.
 Full scholarships are not available.

 There is limited funding available.
 Applications received after April 1st are not guaranteed consideration for the scholarship.

 Contact your graduate school directly to ask about funding opportunities.
 You can also read the graduate financing page.
 The Libermann Scholarship is only available for undergraduates.

 - Talent Scholarships - Every year, The School of Music recognizes talent by awarding scholarships based upon an audition.

 - Athletic Scholarships - Every year, The Athletics Department awards scholarships for both men's and women's NCAA sports.

 - Clergy Discount - Members of the clergy are given one-half remission on tuition for most programs.
 (Spiritans are given special funding opportunities.)

 Outside Financial Assistance

-Private/Corporate/Government Sources - Many countries offer sources of funding as well.
+- Private/Corporate/Government Sources - Many countries offer sources of funding as well.
 For example, governments (at various levels) and businesses will commonly fund a student's education if the training or the degree will serve a need or promote growth.
-Check with your country's government for guidance.
+Check with your country's government for business or guidance.